 By Ariel Rief, Esq.

 There's often at least two sides to every story.
-My first role is to tell your side.
-And not just regarding the facts of your case to support a legal defense; I also, at the same time, tell the story of who you are as a person.
-Whether you're guilty or not, there are steps to take to show a judge and prosecuting DA why you deserve a chance instead of a harsh punishment—and to do it in a way that's succinct and reasonable for DAs, judges, and (if necessary) juries.
+I'm here to tell your side.
+And not just regarding the facts of your case to support a legal defense.
+I'm also here to tell your story as a person—to show your goodness, to show the challenges you've faced, and to illustrate how you're not a one-dimensional criminal that they've painted you to be, even if you've made some mistakes in life.
+The bottom line: Whether you're completely guilty or innocent or somewhere in between, there are steps I take in early negotiations to show the judge and prosecution why you deserve a chance instead of a harsh punishment—and to do it in a way that's succinct and reasonable.

-Second, my role is to expose the weaknesses or issues in the prosecuting DA's evidence against you.
+Second, my role is to expose the weaknesses in the prosecution's evidence against you.
 Remember in this country, you are presumed innocent until proven guilty.
 The prosecution alone has the burden to prove that you are guilty of the charges they accuse you of committing.
 It's important to understand the distinction that you don't have to prove that you're innocent; they have to prove that you're guilty.
 In fact, you don't have to prove anything.

 When it comes to proof, the grounds for an officer to arrest or issue a citation to someone is NOT the same as the grounds needed to convict that person of a crime in court.
 Police only need "probable cause" to arrest or cite you—in other words, evidence that just shows you're probably guilty.
 But that's not enough (or at least shouldn't be) to convict you in court.
 Instead, the prosecution needs to show a jury enough credible evidence against you to prove each element of each charge "beyond a reasonable doubt," which is a significantly higher burden of proof for the government.